apiato/documentation/docs/components/main-components/controllers.md

 [noContent](#noContent)

 #### transform {#transform}
-This function is incredibly useful and will be used in most cases.
+This method is incredibly useful and will be used in most cases.

 - The first required parameter accepts data as an object or a Collection of objects.
 - The second required parameter is the transformer class.